cabloy/zova/zova-docs/guide/techniques/model/api.md

 - mutationKey
   - Required
   - Ensure local cache uniqueness
   - Namespaces are added automatically.
-For example, the Bean identifier of ModelTodo is `a-demo.model.todo`, then the complete mutationKey is `['a-demo.model.todo', 'insert']`
+For example, the Bean identifier of ModelTodo is `demo-basic.model.todo`, then the complete mutationKey is `['demo-basic.model.todo', 'insert']`
 - mutationFn
   - Required
   - Used to perform mutation operation